hecnguyen/Customer-Segmentation/README.md

 <h3>Location Total Amount: </h3>

 ![Screenshot 2024-08-29 151639](https://github.com/user-attachments/assets/7844b15b-891d-4714-ba3f-5ceaef86fb99)
-<p>• Montana,Illinois, and California are generating the most revenue
+<p>• Montana, Illinois, and California are generating the most revenue

   • The West Coast is generating the highest revenue compared to all other regions  </p>